MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 ## Boundary Values, Outliers

-Something interesting about the data, after mapping the RGB values of `[0, 255]` to `[-1, 1]` as the DDPM paper describes, a histogram shows a lot of `0` values, especially for blue
+Sampling from `N(0, I)` will sometimes produce big values.
+At the end though, the RGB values of our preprocessed images live in `[-1, 1]` -- with `-1` being the most common value (especially for blue):

 <div style="text-align: center;">
   <img src="/assets/images/imagegen/data_rgb_hist.png" style="width:100%;" />
 </div>

-The noise used during training or sampling will sometimes have large values well outside `[-1, 1]` - outliers.
+Given the slow training and dark saturation, this area warrants a closer look.

-The simple algorithm drops the `L0` term, this is the loss term that teaches the model how to do the final decoding - it would assign `0` probability to values outside `[-1, 1]` - it seems like including this term would combat the spread of large negative values we saw during sampling.
+Another aspect of the simple algorithm is it drops the `L0` term.
+The `L0` term is the loss that teaches the model how to do the final decoding - the DDPM paper provides a simple one that assigns a `0` probability to values outside `[-1, 1]`.

+Without the `L0` term, I wonder if the model can become less *grounded*? more likely to predict large negative or positive values?

-Other things that would be interesting to experiment with
+Things that would be interesting to experiment with in this area
+* Adding the `L0` loss
-* huber loss (as Hugging Face annoted Diffusion does)
+* Using a Huber loss (as Hugging Face annoted Diffusion does)
-* clip the noise used in training and sampling to `[-1, 1]`
+* Clip all noise used during training and sampling to `[-1, 1]`

 On the one hand, clipping is appealing, why not just keep everything in [-1,1]?
-That is what we start with and end up with - but on the other hand, you are giving the model less information.
-The Guassian distribution maximizes entropy/information for a fixed variance - any adjustments here probably make things blurier for the model?
+That is what we start with and end up with.
+This seems to be an easy way to eliminate outlier data that might throw the model off.

+On the other hand, clipping reduces the entropy of the starting distribution -- maybe the model needs more entropy to work with, to create new images from?
+There is also the question of the math, the beautiful math is derived using properties of normal random variables.
+We can (and should) make changes to the final formulas to see if they works better - but seeing how the math changes as well could lead to more effective formulas.

 # Hallucination and Timestep Stability